-• P-P schemes outperform S-C schemes.
-The results indicate that, the probability that a host that queries for a data object will acquire it by time t using FIS and P-P, follows the $1 - e^{-a\sqrt{t}}$ and $1 - e^{-at}$ , respectively.
+- P-P schemes outperform S-C schemes.
+The results indicate that, the probability that a host that queries for a data object will acquire it by time t using FIS and P-P, follows the $1-e^{-a\sqrt{t}}$ and $1-e^{-at}$ , respectively.
 In case of high density of cooperative hosts, the data dissemination using P-P grows even faster.
 Generally, their difference becomes more prominent in cases of lower transmission power (medium and low) with more than ten hosts.
 In our setting with ten or more hosts per km, P-P provides 60% or higher probability for acquiring the data item to hosts that move in the area for 25 minutes and transmit with medium or high power.
 This probability is three times higher than in FIS.
-In some of the cases, their difference in average delay is negligible, in other cases FIS has lower average delay (with a maximum difference of 100 sec).

-- Forwarding (i.e., rebroadcasting 7DS messages upon their receipt) in addition to data sharing does not result in any performance improvements. - The query interval has negligible effect on S-C schemes. - The synchronous power conservation method is beneficial.
-It increases the power savings without degrading the data dissemination.
+In some of the cases, their difference in average delay is negligible, in other cases FIS has lower average delay (with a maximum difference of 100 sec). - Forwarding (i.e., rebroadcasting 7DS messages upon their receipt) in addition to data sharing does not result in any performance improvements.

-- The performance remains the same when we scale up the area, but keep the density of cooperative dataholders and transmission range fixed. - Dominant parameters are the density of cooperative hosts and their wireless coverage density.
+- The query interval has negligible effect on S-C schemes. - The synchronous power conservation method is beneficial.
+It increases the power savings without degrading the data dissemination. - The performance remains the same when we scale up the area, but keep the density of cooperative dataholders and transmission range fixed. - Dominant parameters are the density of cooperative hosts and their wireless coverage density.
 Also, their mobility can contribute to higher data dissemination.
-More specifically, for a given wireless coverage density, the larger the density of cooperative hosts, the better the performance.
-For example, in both the P-P and FIS schemes, for the same wireless coverage, it is more efficient to have a larger number of servers with lower transmission power than fewer with higher transmission power.
+For a given wireless coverage density, the larger the density of cooperative hosts, the better the performance.
+For example, in both the P-P and FIS schemes, for the same wireless coverage, it is more efficient to have a larger number of servers with lower transmission power than fewer with higher transmission power. - Message relaying can increase the data access by exploiting the host mobility.

-4 Data dissemination as a diffusioncontrolled process
+4 Data dissemination as a diffusion controlled process

-This section discusses our initial efforts to model data dissemination as a diffusion controlled process using theory from random walks and environment [17] and the kinetics of diffusion-controlled chemical processes [18].
-In particular, we use the diffusion in a medium with randomly distributed static traps to model the FIS approach of data dissemination.
+This section discusses our initial efforts to study analytically the data dissemination and generalize further our results.
+This section contributes a novel approach to model data dissemination.
+We also address the main theoretical results and challenges.
+The models are based on diffusion controlled process that uses theory from random walks and environment [22] and the kinetics of diffusion-controlled chemical processes [23].
+In particular, we use the diffusion in a medium with randomly distributed static traps to model the FIS scheme.

 Let us first define the static trapping model.
 Particles of type C perform diffusive motion in d-dimension space.
 Particles of type S ("sinks" or traps) are static and randomly distributed in space.
 Particles C are absorbed on particles S when they step onto them.
 The basic trapping model assumes traps of infinite capacity.
+The diffusion controlled processes focus on the survival probability, that is the probability that a particle will not get trapped as a function of time.

 For Rosenstock's trapping model in d dimensions (with a genuinely d-dimensional, unbiased walk of finite mean-square displacement per step), it is showed that the large-n behaviour of the survival probability

-$$\log(\phi_n) \approx -\alpha [\log(\frac{1}{1-q})]^{2/(d+2)} n^{d/(d+2)} (1)$$
+$$\log(\phi_n) \approx -\alpha[\log(\frac{1}{1-q})]^{2/(d+2)} n^{d/(d+2)}$$ (1)